dystudio/Ocelot.Gateway.Api/README.md

 ### Solution
-> **Api gateway pattern:** is implemented using Ocelot.
+> **Api Gateway Pattern:** is implemented using Ocelot.
 The gateway provides single entry-point for group of microservices i.e. different *movie worlds* in our case.
+Ideally this api should be in private network.

 > **.NET Core Api:** a public REST api on top of the gateway